han190/PE-Fortran/README.md

 #### Step 2
 Update `*.inc` files by using `bash ./util/update.sh` or `.\util\update.ps1` for Unix-like/Windows system correspondingly.
 The Fortran script `util/preprocess.f90` will scan `./data/` and `./src/problems` to generate an array of solved problems, and based on that it generates `*.inc` files required by `module_problem`.

-## A todo list

-Here is what I plan to do in the future.
-(Not likely to be done recently cuz I am kinda busy...)

-- [ ] Write a documentation to clearly explain the algorithms, Fortran features, or anything that is interesting for each question.
-- [ ] Implement an associative array for Project Euler.